Irene DeLaby

 In between, the then-Florida Governor Jeb Bush announced in 2002 the creation of the Destination Florida commission.
 The purpose of the commission was to evaluate Florida's competitive position in attracting retirees and to make recommendations for the future that would make the state more friendly for retired people.
 DeLaby became part of the commission, along with Otto Divosta, Pedro J. Greer and Don Shula, among other personalities.

-At this point, the tireless and feisty DeLaby earned the respect of locals and visitors for many years.
-In fact, she wrote a regular monthly column for the Citrus County Chronicle for a long time, encouraging any reader to visit her beloved state parks, while volunteering in them as well.
+At this point, DeLaby earned the respect of locals and visitors for many years.
+In fact, she wrote a regular monthly column for the Citrus County Chronicle for a long time, encouraging any reader to visit her state parks, while volunteering in them as well.

 In addition, DeLaby wrote and edited the newsletters for the Homosassa Springs park, as well as for a statewide volunteer newsletter, two citizen support organizations, two chamber of commerce newsletters, while contributing for the Division of Recreation and Parks Update newsletter and the Leadership Citrus newsletter.

 Irene DeLaby died in 2012 in Lecanto, Florida at the age of 90.

 The All-American Girls Professional Baseball League folded in 1954, but there is now a permanent display at the Baseball Hall of Fame and Museum at Cooperstown, New York since November 5, 1988 that honors those who were part of this unique experience.
 Irene, along with the rest of the league's girls and staff, is included at the display/exhibit.